Democratic International

 The Democratic International, also known as the Jamboree in Jamba, was a 1985 meeting of anti-Communist rebels held at the headquarters of UNITA in Jamba, Angola.

 The meeting was primarily funded by former Rite Aid President Lewis Lehrman and organized by anti-Communist activists Jack Abramoff and Jack Wheeler.
 While the Reagan administration privately supported the meeting, it did not publicize its position.
-The governments of Israel and South Africa supported the idea, but both respective countries were deemed inadvisable for hosting the conference.
+In a private letter to Abramoff, Reagan wrote: